kestrelm/Creature_WebGL/README.md

 **Raptor Mark** is a demonstration of what the **Creature WebGL** plugin is capable of.

 This demo shows **30 fully mesh deforming raptor characters** running across the screen.
-This demo is using the **CreaturePack Web** format to deliver results that have high performance, great quality and yet compact int delivery size.
+This demo is using the **CreaturePack Web** format to deliver results that have high performance, great quality and yet compact in delivery size.

 **UtahRaptor Artwork**: Emily Willoughby (http://emilywilloughby.com)